lulzzz/datalayer/docs/docs/kuber/kuber-cli.md

 title: Kuber CLI
 ---

-Kuber command line interface to operate the K8S cluster.
+Kuber CLI is the command line interface to operate the K8S cluster and its applications.